uchicago-mscapp-projects/databased_project/README.md

 ## Usage
 Project **must** be run in the Poetry virtual environment.
-Upon completion of above installation requirements and within project terminal, and on each subsequent rendering of project, initalize virual environment by running:
+Upon completion of above installation requirements and within project terminal, and on each subsequent rendering of project, initalize virtual environment by running:

 ```bash
 poetry shell